 The competition is open to clinical and basic scientists at the undergraduate, graduate, postgraduate, resident, and fellow levels working in MR research in academia, industry, or research institutions.
 Applicants should either be within five (5) years post completion of Ph.D. or three (3) years post completion of appropriate clinical training, as documented by a curriculum vitae and letter of confirmation from their supervisor, mentor, or department head.
 ISMRM membership is required.

-YIA papers will be drawn from all of the papers specifically submitted as YIA and accepted or under review at the Society journals between the date of this announcement and 15 October 2020.
+YIA papers will be drawn from all of the papers specifically submitted as YIA and accepted or under review at the Society journals between the date of this announcement and the deadline noted above.

 To be considered for either the W.S.
 Moore or I.I.
 Rabi award, the applicant must do the following:

 - Submit a single manuscript (Full Paper or Rapid Communication) describing original work in the field of MR in medicine directly to one of the Society’s journals.
 W.S.
 Moore applicants are required to submit to the Journal of Magnetic Resonance Imaging, and I.I.
 Rabi applicants to Magnetic Resonance in Medicine via the journal web sites.
 All manuscripts submitted to either of the Society’s journals will be reviewed for publication, whether or not chosen as a YIA finalist.
 The applicant must be the first and primary author of this work.

 - Register the manuscript with the ISMRM Central Office, providing a letter on departmental letterhead from the supervisor.
 This letter should be a statement from the applicant’s mentor, supervisor, or department head certifying the originality and independence of the work and that the applicant meets all the criteria for the competition.
 The statement should discuss the candidate’s specific contribution to the work with an estimate of the percentage of the contribution made by the candidate (which should be substantial).